kbagoy/kb2024/_posts/2022-08-23-avoid-tax-trouble-at-your-small-business.md

 ## **Hire an Accountant**

 To ensure all of your business’ finances are properly taken care of, consider hiring an accountant.
 Accountants are professionally trained to handle the financial affairs of a company.
 They know just how to keep track of your company’s finances and make sure your taxes are error-free.
 Accountants [know how to work with tax software](https://balancedbookkeepingofnc.com/bookkeeping-accounting-blog/benefits-of-hiring-an-accountant-for-your-small-business/) and how to file your taxes properly to ensure you don’t get into any financial trouble.
 As a small business owner, one of the worst things you can do is make an error on your taxes.
 If you make an error on your business’ taxes, you risk costing your company thousands of dollars.
-Follow these tips to make sure your business’ taxes are properly filed.

-**Check out my book for a [step-by-step guide to building your six-figure business](https://ebook.katebagoy.com/lto)!**
+Follow these tips to make sure your business’ taxes are properly filed. **Check out my book for a[step-by-step guide to building your six-figure business](https://ebook.katebagoy.com/lto)!**